mmoore483/project1-htmlcss/README.md

 When reaching the Plan Your Visit page, there is a second navigation bar allowing the user to skip to the part of information they wish to know.
 These navigation links successfully take the user to the correct location on the page.
 This enables the user to access the information relevant to them quickly and easily meeting the main user story need.
 The Plan Your Visit page also includes a google map iframe which displays correctly at the correct location and maintains functionality.

+The google maps iframe is sized for various screen sizes and maintains usability (tested on my person mobile (Pixel 3a) as well as my desktop).
+The map also is targeted at Penshaw Monument.

 The second user story was to be able to make an enquiry and contact the Penshaw Monument staff.
 To meet this need:
 - The footer (accessible on every page) includes: the address, phone number and email address
 - The Contact Us page is easily accessible from every page as it is part of the navigation bar.